-n nearly all aspects of life, we want our time and money spent well.
-Same is true for those in pursuit of higher education.
+In nearly all aspects of life, we want our time and money spent well.
+The same is true for those in pursuit of higher education.
 Today’s students attend college for a variety of reasons, and whether enrolled in a degree/certificate program or personal enrichment course, everyone wants their money’s worth.
 But how exactly is “value” assessed?
-Students get the best bang for their dollar when a quality education is offered at an affordable price.
+Students get the best bang for their dollar when quality education is offered at an affordable price.

 Texila American University (TAU) Group is a leading education pioneer in the areas of Health Sciences.
 Students from over 40 nationalities are enrolled in the campus in Guyana for its different programs.
 Programs offered include – Doctor of Medicine (MD), Bachelor of Science & Doctor of Medicine (BSMD) and Bachelor of Science in Nursing (BSN).

-Students from over 60 Nationalities are enrolled in our distance programs in various levels.
+Students from over 60 Nationalities are enrolled in our distance programs on various levels.
 Programs are offered in the following schools: School of Nursing, Management, Information Technology, Public Health, and Education& Many more.